 Given that we had identified TRIM21 and NEDD4L as two candidate enzymes purified from HeLa cell extracts that have the potential to target OGG1 for ubiquitylation, in order to confirm which enzyme catalyzes this activity, we cloned trim21 and nedd4l cDNA into a bacterial expression plasmid and then purified the recombinant proteins following overexpression.
-We were able to purify the full length recombinant E3 ubiquitin ligase proteins to a similar level of purity (Supplementary Figure 2A-B); see protein staining), although NEDD4L (112 kDa) was quite unstable and a certain degree of degradation was revealed by immunoblotting, in comparison to TRIM21 (54 kDa).
-Nevertheless, we examined the E3 ubiquitin ligase activity of both enzymes using OGG1 as a substrate, and demonstrated that only NEDD4L was capable of catalyzing OGG1 ubiquitylation (Figure 3A; lanes 5-7) and not TRIM21 (Figure 3A; lanes 1-4).
+We were able to purify the full length recombinant E3 ubiquitin ligase proteins to a similar level of purity (Supplementary Figure 4A-B); see protein staining), although NEDD4L (112 kDa) was quite unstable and a certain degree of degradation was revealed by immunoblotting, in comparison to TRIM21 (54 kDa).
+Nevertheless, we examined the E3 ubiquitin ligase activity of both enzymes using OGG1 as a substrate, and demonstrated that only NEDD4L was capable of catalyzing OGG1 ubiquitylation (Figure 3A; lanes 5-7) and not TRIM21 (Figure 3A; lanes 1-4; and Supplementary Figure 5A).
 In addition, we created an enzymatically inactive form of NEDD4L protein with a mutation in the cysteine residue (C942A) present within the active site.
-Following overexpression and purification of recombinant NEDD4L-C942A from bacterial cells, we demonstrated that catalytically inactive NEDD4L-C942A was unable to ubiquitylate OGG1 in vitro when compared to wild-type NEDD4L (Figure 3B; compare lanes 2-3 to 4-5).
-We consequently examined the specificity of NEDD4L for the E2 conjugation enzyme promoting OGG1 ubiquitylation, and show that it displays preference for the H5a and H5b E2 enzymes, and to a lesser extent H5c, H6 and H7 (Figure 3C).
-This E2 enzyme specificity was similar to that shown by the E3 ubiquitin ligase activity purified from HeLa cell extracts (Figure 3D), suggesting that the enzyme is most likely NEDD4L.
+Following overexpression and purification of recombinant NEDD4L-C942A from bacterial cells, we demonstrated that catalytically inactive NEDD4L-C942A was unable to ubiquitylate OGG1 in vitro when compared to wild-type NEDD4L (Figure 3B; compare lanes 2-3 to 4-5; and Supplementary Figure 5B).
+We consequently examined the specificity of NEDD4L for the E2 conjugation enzyme promoting OGG1 ubiquitylation, and show that it displays preference for the H5a and H5b E2 enzymes, and to a lesser extent H5c, H6 and H7 (Figure 3C and Supplementary Figure 5C).
+This E2 enzyme specificity was similar to that shown by the E3 ubiquitin ligase activity purified from HeLa cell extracts (Figure 3D; and Supplementary Figure 5D), suggesting that the enzyme is most likely NEDD4L.
 In an attempt to identify the site of OGG1 ubiquitylation by NEDD4L, we generated a series of single point mutations at the 12 lysine residues present within OGG1 (Figure 3F).
-Following overexpression and purification of the proteins from bacterial cells, we subsequently discovered that mutation of lysine 341 to arginine (K341R) at the C-terminal end of the OGG1 protein completely suppressed ubiquitylation by NEDD4L in vitro (Figure 3F; compare lanes 2-3 and 8-9), suggesting that this lysine residue is the specific target for NEDD4L-dependent ubiquitylation.
+Following overexpression and purification of the proteins from bacterial cells, we subsequently discovered that mutation of lysine 341 to arginine (K341R) at the C-terminal end of the OGG1 protein completely suppressed ubiquitylation by NEDD4L in vitro (Figure 3F; compare lanes 2-3 and 8-9; and Supplementary Figure 5E), suggesting that this lysine residue is the specific target for NEDD4L-dependent ubiquitylation.
 In comparison, and as an example, mutation of lysine 82 to arginine at the N-terminal end of the OGG1 protein did not inhibit ubiquitylation by NEDD4L (Figure 3F; compare lanes 2-3 and 5-6).

 Cellular steady-state protein levels of OGG1 are predominantly unaffected by absence of NEDD4L